justinwilaby/SimpleBot/README.md

 ##Running the Bot
 ### Prerequisites:
+1. Node v8.6+
-1. Download and install the [Bot Framewrok Emulator](https://github.com/Microsoft/BotFramework-Emulator) according to the documentation.
+2. Download and install the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator) according to the documentation.
-2. open a terminal window and CD into the project root
+3. open a terminal window and CD into the project root
-3. run  ``` npm install ```
+4. run  ``` npm install ```
 ###Building and running locally
 1. open a terminal window and CD into the project root
 2. run ```npm run start```